Virtual Memory in OS: Working, Types, and Algorithms Explained

 Components of Virtual Memory in OS

-Virtual memory relies on the core components with which it collaborates.
-These components are hardware and software, and each one has a different function in enabling the system to use memory effectively and thus deceiving the programs that the memory is larger than it actually is.
+Virtual memory relies on core components that collaborate—both hardware and software—each with a different function in enabling the system to use memory effectively and deceiving programs that the memory is larger than it actually is.

 1. Physical Memory (RAM)

-Physical memory, or RAM, is a fast-access storage for data and instructions of the programs that are executed.
-Once a program is running, the most frequently used commands and data are retrieved from the RAM to maintain the speed of the system.
+Physical memory, or RAM, is fast-access storage for data and instructions of programs that are executed.
+Once a program is running, the most frequently used commands and data are retrieved from RAM to maintain system speed.

 However, RAM is limited in size, and once it's full, the system must make room by offloading less-used data elsewhere, generally to disk storage.